mumenmaker/sgveganalysis/scraper/docs/TROUBLESHOOTING.md

 2. Verify your Supabase project is active
 3. Check your internet connection
 4. Ensure your Supabase credentials have the correct permissions
+5. Run the database setup scripts in Supabase SQL Editor

 ### Selenium Issues